-The LS1046A SDHC controller is connected to the onboard SDHC connector, SD card, and MMC memories.
-The connector is muxed with eMMC or SD card.
+The LS1046A SDHC controller is connected to the on-board SDHC connector, SD card, and MMC memories.
+The connector is muxed with eMMC or SD card as shown in Figure 1.

-Note: When using eMMC, SD card should not be plugged.
+Note: While using eMMC, the SD card should not be plugged.